 , but the provided

-value is truncated to the maximum length specified in the template.
-For
+value is truncated to the length

 instance, the following Note includes a pump_state